-How Much Water To Drink In A Day For Weight Loss?
+How Much Water Should You Drink In A Day For Weight Loss?

 You also have to keep the weather of a particular area in mind.
 Dry or humid areas can cause more water loss through sweating.
 This means you must keep sipping on at least 150-200 mL of water every 15 minutes if you sweat a lot.

-So, on an average, consume 4-5 liters (women) or 6-7 liters (men) of water for weight loss (if you participate in vigorous workout regularly and tend to sweat a lot).
+So, on an average, consume 4-5 liters (women) or 6-7 liters (men) of water for weight loss (if you participate in vigorous workouts regularly and tend to sweat a lot).

 Also, water isn’t the only factor.
-Keeping your cells hydrated is important to support the detoxification and weight loss process.
+Keeping your cells hydrated and consuming a healthy diet is important to support the detoxification and weight loss process.
 If the right mineral balance is not present in your cells, more fluid can be lost.
 The ideal amount is 500ml/d (6).